 Let me give you just a little bit of a list.
 Scripture talks about man in his natural condition as having a wicked heart, a perverse heart, an evil heart, a heart of madness, an unwashed heart, a deceitful heart, a disloyal heart, a straying heart, an impenitent heart, a blind heart, an unbelieving heart, a deceived heart, a hard heart, a proud heart, a covetous heart, a foolish heart, an idolatrous heart, a rebellious heart, a stubborn heart, and a dull heart.
 I would say he's in severe cardiac arrest.
 If a medical doctor had to use that many adjectives to describe what was wrong with your heart, you'd be on the verge of death if it wasn't an autopsy.
 This is profound.
 This is penetrating.
 This is deep.
 This is pervasive.
 The writers of Scripture amass all these negative adjectives to describe the condition of the human heart.
 In a word, this describes the depth of man's depravity.
 There's something profoundly wrong with what's inside man.

-It's always amazing to me when society, our society, tries to figure out the reason people do evil things.
+It's always amazing to me when society, our society, tries to figure out the reason why people do evil things.
 They run around in the psychological world trying to come up with answers.
 Why would priests molest little boys?
 Why would mass murderers kill and dismember people?
 Why would a mother drown her children?
-Whether it's the suppression of celibacy or postpartum, psychosis or whatever, there's always some clinical way to explain in our society because we don't want to admit the real problem.
-The problem is, these people are operating out of a perverted heart.
+Whether it's the suppression of celibacy or postpartum psychosis or whatever, there's always some clinical way to explain in our society because we don't want to admit the real problem.
+The problem is these people are operating out of a perverted heart.
 That's the problem.
-Jesus said this, Mark 7:21, "Out of the heart proceed evil thoughts, adulteries, fornications, murders, thefts, covetousness, wickedness, deceit, lewdness, envy, jealousy, blasphemy, pride, foolishness.
+Jesus said this.
+Mark 7:21, out of the heart proceed evil thoughts, adulteries, fornications, murders, thefts, covetousness, wickedness, deceit, lewdness, envy, jealousy, blasphemy, pride, foolishness.
 All of these evil things come from within.
 Jesus even went so far as to say it's not what goes into a man that defiles him, it's not what goes into a man that defiles a man, it's what comes out of a man.
-It isn't the influences around him that make him wicked, it's his heart to start with.
+It isn't the influences around him that make him wicked.
+It's his heart to start with.

 Now that wickedness will take various forms depending upon its influences.
 But the basic heart problem is the core of the issue, the tragic evil condition of every human heart.
 On the inside, people are wicked.
 And that's the problem.
 And Jesus points it out in this story.
 Let's look at the story.